microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/readme.md

 Katalon is endorsed by Gartner, IT professionals, and a large testing community.

->Note: At the time of this writing, Katalon Studio extension for AzDO was NOT available for Linux.
+> Note: At the time of this writing, Katalon Studio extension for AzDO was NOT available for Linux.

-=> [Katalon Studio Website](https://www.katalon.com/) or read about its [integration with AzDO](https://docs.katalon.com/katalon-studio/docs/azure-devops-extension.html#installation)
+[Katalon Studio Website](https://www.katalon.com/) or read about its [integration with AzDO](https://docs.katalon.com/katalon-studio/docs/azure-devops-extension.html#installation)

 ## Conclusion